thedarkwriter/courseware-lms-content/_lmscontent/package_file_service/relationships/content.md

 <blockquote>
 **Pro Tip:**

-When referring to another resource using `before` or `require`, the resource type is capitalized.
+When referring to another resource using <code>before</code> or <code>require</code>, the resource type is capitalized.
 Be sure you also note the syntax used for defining relationships:

 </blockquote>